What is Thrombolytic Therapy and its Uses,Side effects

-What is Thrombolytic Therapy?
+What is thrombolytic therapy?

-A Blood clot may occur in any part of the body and if not treated at the proper time it may cause critical damage to those body parts which leads to deadly defects.
+A blood clot may occur in any part of the body, and if not treated at the proper time, it may cause critical damage to those body parts, which leads to deadly defects.

-People with pre-existing disabilities can make use of their insurance benefits like the NDIS funds to cover the cost of this therapy.
+People with pre-existing disabilities can make use of their insurance benefits, like the NDIS funds, to cover the cost of this therapy.

-What is Thrombolytic Therapy for stroke?
+What is thrombolytic therapy for stroke?

 Generally, Thrombolytic therapy for stroke

-Thrombolytic therapy for stroke is generally known as Ischemic Strokes.
-These can be solved with thrombolytic therapy which helps in quick blood dissolve from
+These can be solved with thrombolytic therapy, which helps in the quick dissolution from the brain.

-What is a thrombolytic therapy agent or what is a thrombolytic agent?
+What is a thrombolytic therapy agent, or what is a thrombolytic agent?

-Drugs used in Thrombolytic Therapy:
+Drugs used in thrombolytic therapy

 • Alteplase (Activase)